sunface/rust-by-practice/en/src/collections/vector.md

     assert_eq!(slice1, slice2);

-    // Slices can also be mutable, in which
+    // A slice can also be mutable, in which
-    // case mutating them will mutate the underlying Vec
+    // case mutating it will mutate its underlying Vec
     // Note: slice and &Vec are different let vec_ref: &mut Vec<i32> = &mut v;
     (*vec_ref).push(4);